-Under English law, algorithms are potentially protectable by copyright as original literary works.
+Under English law, algorithms are potentially protectable by copyright as original literary works, although the protection applies to the particular expression of ideas and principles which underly an algorithm and not to the ideas and principles themselves.
 Where an algorithm is written by a human, the author of that work is the person who creates it (Section 9(1) CDPA).
 This is taken to be the person responsible for the protectable elements of the work, being those elements which make the work "original" (i.e. those parts that are the "author's own intellectual creation").

 First ownership of a work and the duration of the protection available are defined with reference to the author.
 However, where an algorithm is written using machine learning without active human involvement, it may not be possible to identify a human who can be said to have created the work, i.e. there is no human author such that the work qualifies as "computer generated" under Section 178 CDPA.
-In these circumstances, Section 9(3) CDPA deems that the author of the work is the "person by whom the arrangements necessary for the creation of the work are undertaken".
+In these circumstances Section 9(3) CDPA deems that the author of the work is the "person by whom the arrangements necessary for the creation of the work are undertaken".
 This can potentially be one or more natural or legal persons.
 Under Section 12(7) the duration of protection of a computer-generated work is 50 years from the end of the calendar year in which it is created.

 While the test set out in Section 9(3) CDPA determines the identity of the author of a computer-generated work, it is not currently clear as a matter of English law whether such work will actually qualify as copyright work.
 Under Section 1(1) CDPA, copyright only subsists in original literary works, which requires an intellectual creation by the author which reflects an expression of their personality.
 It is questionable whether an algorithm developed by machine learning without human involvement could be said to be an intellectual creation reflecting the personality of the person making the arrangements necessary for its creation.
 As a result, such an algorithm may not qualify for copyright protection under English law.
-An alternative view is that Section 9(3) CDPA in fact creates its own sui generis right for computer-generated works which is not subject to the usual requirement for originality.
+An alternative view is that Section 9(3) CDPA in fact creates its own sui generis right for computer generated works which is not subject to the usual requirement for originality.
 These issues have not thus far been addressed by the English courts and claims to copyright (or an absence of rights) in algorithms developed by machine learning without human intervention must therefore be treated with caution.